yqx674834119/learngit/readme.txt

 git !
 this line will be found in github

-i create a new branch which name is 'dev'
+i create a new branch which name is 'new_dev'